Patchyst/Patchyst.github.io/_posts/2019-08-15-My_First_Machine_Learning_Model.md

 ![Graph](/images/graph.jpg){:class="img-responsive"}

 As you can see neuron has created a line to match the linear function used for the input.
+### Full code
+The fully working code for this project can be found --> here <--
 # What Next?
 Many libraries over the years have been developed over the years to facilitate the process of machine learning such as, TensorFlow, Sci-kitlearn, and Pandas.
-If you're looking for a project to continue
+If you're looking to build a neural network I have a tutorial on an AI that can predict stock prices.